 This is a savvy IKEA hack using multiples of the Trones shoe cabinet all mounted together to form one big unit.

 Keep the colour coordinated, as shown in this white hallway idea, so that the storage blends in seamless with the flow of the space.
 Choose to add subtle hints of colour or interest with the addition of decorative accessories and a runner.

 2. Go for slimline units

 High-traffic hallways can get easily overrun with shoes and outdoor belongings.
 These slimline cabinets butt against a wall so are ideal for narrow hallway spaces, with compartments that pull down (rather than outwards) so they won’t obstruct anyone passing through.
 Each cabinet holds up to 16 pairs.

 3. Repurpose a wicker hamper

 This brilliantly imaginative hallway idea provides a fashionable shoe storage solution.
 An attractive wicker hamper is upcycled to become a storage box.
-Concealing shoes immediately inside the front door.
-You could buy a basket to do the job, but we rather like the idea of reusing a hamper for good use – with sustainability in mind.
+This conceals shoes immediately inside the front door.
+You could buy a basket to do the job, but we rather like the idea of reusing a hamper – particularly with sustainability in mind.